trailofbits/algo/README.md

 The easiest way to get an Algo server running is to let it setup a _new_ virtual machine in the cloud for you.

 1. Setup an account on a cloud hosting provider.
 Algo supports [DigitalOcean](https://www.digitalocean.com/), [Amazon EC2](https://aws.amazon.com/), [Google Compute Engine](https://cloud.google.com/compute/), and [Microsoft Azure](https://azure.microsoft.com/).
-2. Install the dependencies for your operating system:
+2. [Download Algo](https://github.com/trailofbits/algo/archive/master.zip) and install the dependencies for your operating system.
+Open a terminal and `cd` into the directory where you have Algo, then:

  macOS: `sudo easy_install pip && sudo pip install --ignore-install -r requirements.txt`